 Are you stuck?

 Have you become bored, frustrated, or lost in what you’re writing?
 Even when you set goals, stick to a schedule, and put in regular writing time, you can still feel like you aren’t making progress.
 Why?
-Perhaps because you can’t find your argument, you aren’t sure your idea is worthwhile, or maybe you’re just no longer interested in a project you’ve been working on for so long.
-Consider Idea Therapy.
+Perhaps because you can’t find your argument, you aren’t sure your idea is worthwhile, or maybe you’re just no longer interested in a project you’ve been working on for a long time.
+Idea Therapy can help.

 What is Idea Therapy?

 Idea Therapy is the talking cure for your writing.
 Together we’ll work through a series of questions that get to the heart of what’s holding you back and discover what you really want to write (as opposed to what you think others want you to write).
 You’ll learn how to transform an old idea into a new one, resolve conflicting feedback, and overcome the anxiety about producing excitingly new work.